BuDinamo/HMI-GantryPalletizerBeckhoff/README.md

-# Human Machine Interface for Gantry Palletizer by Eklesia Ibrani Budiarso
+# Human Machine Interface for Gantry Palletizer
-This is the official technical documenatation for Human Machine Interface of a Gantry Palletizer system on behalf of Beckhoff Automation Indonesia By Eklesia Ibrani Budiarso.
+This is the official technical documentation for Human Machine Interface of a Gantry Palletizer system on behalf of Beckhoff Automation Indonesia By ***Eklesia Ibrani Budiarso***.

+## About
 This documentation will include all the necessary syntax based on Beckhoff Infosys Webpage followed by all of the descriptions to ensure the reader to understand.
 I do hope this guide will be helpful in the future system development

-Click the rocket icon to direct the page
+🚀Click the rocket icon to direct the page

 ## Home Page - [🚀](LandingPage/LandingPage.md)
 ![image](https://github.com/BuDinamo/HMI-GantryPalletizerBeckhoff/assets/117176956/7c6e0d7a-ad22-44a0-872b-581a4a0cf6ff)